Brod-J/softdots/README.md

 ## 💖 Credits

-Inspired by many rice setups across Reddit, GitHub, and anime~ Arigatou~ for every dot I learned from ✨
+Inspired by many rice setups across Reddit, GitHub, and anime~ Thanks~ for every dot I learned from ✨

 ---